-DDT exemption on REIT will be a game changer for the real estate sector.
+Budget 2016 India: DDT exemption on REIT will be game changer: Surendra Hiranandani

-The budget 2016 outlined the shift in focus to the rural economy as the finance minister introduced a slew of taxes and cess to be imposed on services to help rural welfare programmes.
-It also reflected the government's concern and priority to improve the investment climate with a view to stimulate growth.
+Surendra Hiranandani, Chairman & Managing Director, House of Hiranandani is of the view that Budget 2016 outlined the shift in focus to the rural economy as the finance minister introduced a slew of taxes and cess to be imposed on services to help rural welfare programmes.

+Surendra Hiranandani, Chairman & Managing Director, House of Hiranandani investment climate with a view to stimulate growth.
 The massive push for improvement in infrastructure including outlay for roads, railways and development of smaller airports to improve connectivity will benefit the real estate sector in the long run.